 Employee Retention Tax Credit

-COVID-19 has affected us all economically in some form or fashion, and this did not exclude small businesses across the country.
+COVID-19 has affected us all economically in some form or fashion, and this certainly includes small businesses across the country.
 In response to these troubled times, Congress approved the creation of the Employee Retention Tax Credit (“ERTC”) to encourage small businesses to retain their employees.
-This credit is a refundable tax credit available to many small businesses in America.
+This is a refundable tax credit available to many businesses in America.

 Types of Eligible Entities

-Under the original law, only operations which were either fully or partially suspended due to a COVID-19 lockdown order and had 100 or fewer employees in 2020, or 500 or fewer employees in 2021; or experienced any quarter in 2020, in which gross receipts were less than 50% of gross receipts for the same quarter in 2019, were eligible.
+Under the original law, only operations which were either fully or partially suspended due to a COVID-19 lockdown order and had 100 or fewer employees in 2020, or 500 or fewer employees in 2021; or experienced any quarter in 2020 with gross receipts of less than 50% of the gross receipts for the same quarter in 2019, were eligible.

-However, new ERTC guidelines enacted in 2021 update and reduce the gross receipts reduction amount from 50% to less than 80% of gross receipts for the same quarter in 2019.
+Enacted in 2021, new ERTC guidelines updated and greatly reduced the gross receipts reduction amount from 50% to less than 20% of gross receipts for the same quarter in 2019.

-This change enables many small businesses that previously did not qualify for an ERTC credit to suddenly become eligible to take advantage of this excellent credit.
+This change enables many businesses that previously did not qualify for an ERTC to suddenly become eligible to take advantage of this excellent credit.
 This includes businesses that received a Paycheck Protection Program I (PPPI) or (PPP II) loan.

-Once it is determined that your business is eligible, the next step is to figure out whether your business distributed “qualified wages.”
-To evaluate this, it is important to know what is considered “qualified wages.”
+Once determined your business is eligible, the next step is to determine if your business distributed “qualified wages” to its employees.
+To evaluate this, it is important to understand what is considered “qualified wages.”

-According to the IRS, the definition of “qualified wages” depends on the number of employees you have.
-For example, if your business averaged more than 500 full-time employees in 2019, “qualified wages” are generally defined as wages that were given not in exchange for services.
-These types of wages include but are not limited to health care and wages provided without providing services which benefits the business.
+According to the IRS, the definition of “qualified wages” depends on the number of employees employed.
+For example, if your business averaged more than 500 full-time employees in 2019, “qualified wages” are defined as wages given not in exchange for services.
+These types of wages include, but are not limited to, health care and wages provided without providing services which benefits the business.

-Once you figure out your business’ eligibility, and if it paid out “qualified wages,” the most difficult part of the ERTC is calculating how much of the credit you may apply.
+Once you figure out your business’ eligibility, and if it paid out “qualified wages,” the most difficult part of the ERTC is calculating how much of the credit is available to your business.

-Under the original law, the amount of the ERTC was equal to 50% of the “qualified wages” paid to the employee, including the cost to continue providing health benefits to the employee.
+Under the original law, the amount of the ERTC was equal to 50% of the “qualified wages” paid to the employee, including the cost to continue providing health benefits to employees.
 That amount was capped at $10,000 in “qualified wages” for all of 2020.

-Now, the ERTC amount has increased to 70% of “qualified wages,” and the “qualified wages” are $10,000 per quarter instead of for the entire year.
-However, this amount is capped at $28,000 for the whole year.
+Now, the ERTC amount has increased to 70% of “qualified wages,” and the “qualified wages” are $10,000 per quarter instead of the entire year.
+The cap was also raised to $21,000 for the full year of 2021 only.

-The ERTC can be very difficult to decipher and calculate, and RJS LAW and its qualified attorneys are available to assist in preparing and claiming your Employee Retention Tax Credit.
+The ERTC can be difficult to decipher and calculate.
+The qualified attorneys at RJS LAW are available to assist in preparing and claiming your Employee Retention Tax Credit.
 If you have any questions, please call today for a free consultation and assessment at 619-595-1655.
-You can also contact us via the web at www.RJSLawfirm.com.
+You may also contact us via the web at www.RJSLawfirm.com.
 We look forward to hearing from you and to getting your ERTC benefits.

 Published by Christopher Engelmann